top of page

 In the mid-1800s, Cupid Paca’s son, Joseph, sold 1/4 acre of his share of inherited land to be used as “a schoolhouse lot.”

-Miss Edmonia Highgate held the first class in the adjacent Hosanna AME Church in March of 1865 but did not stay long before moving to Louisiana.
+Miss Edmonia Highgate held the first class in the adjacent Hosanna AME Church in March of 1865, but did not stay long before moving to Louisiana.
 Miss Mary Watson replaced her several months later and was instrumental in working with the church and community leadership to get funding from benevolent organizations and support from the Freedmen’s Bureau (FB) to build and develop the school between 1867 and 1868.
 The building of Freedmen’s Bureau schools was mandated by law through the War Department across all of the former slave-holding states for the purpose of educating the recently freed African Americans.
-The FB provided lumber for Hosanna–a two-story frame building that was used as a schoolhouse, a community meeting place, and a church.
-In 1879 the operation of the school was assumed by the Harford County School Commissioners.
+The FB provided lumber for Hosanna – a two-story frame building that was used as a schoolhouse, a community meeting place, and a church.
+In 1879, the operation of the school was assumed by the Harford County School Commissioners.

-In 1907 the school building was actually condemned for use as a school.
+In 1907, the school building was actually condemned for use as a school.
 Still, Hosanna remained active as a schoolhouse for local African American children until 1945.

 In 1988, Hosanna School was added to the National Register of Historic Places; McComas Institute was added in 1980.